MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_CheckRequiredPartsLoaded -** Method CheckRequiredPartsLoaded execution duration in milliseconds

   - **Data\_CheckWebSharingViolationForIncOpen -** Method CheckWebSharingViolationForIncOpen execution duration in milliseconds

+  - **Data_CloseAndReopenWithoutDiscard –** Whether a document was closed and reopened during the open process without discarding.

   - **Data\_ContentTransaction -** Predefined set of values of when transaction can be created (AllowedOnLoadDocument, AllowedOnOpenComplete, etc.)

+  - **Data_CorrelationId -** A GUID passed to PowerPoint by ProtocolHandler for correlating telemetry.
+ProtocolHandler is a separate process which handles Office links for the OS.

   - **Data\_CppUncaughtExceptionCount:long -**Uncaught native exceptions while activity was running